-Selling and administrative expenses
+Selling and administrative expense

-(In thousands, except percentages) Fi scal 2020 Fiscal 2019 Change Change Selling and administrative expenses \$ 361,801 \$ 334,840 \$ 26,961 8.1% % of Revenues 20.1% 18.5%
+(In thousands, except percentages) Fiscal 2020 Fiscal 2019 Dollar Change Percent Change Selling and administrative expenses \$ 361,801 \$ 334,840 \$ 26,961 8.1% % of Revenues 20.1% ó 18.5% )

 The increase in our selling and administrative expenses as a percentage of revenues in fiscal 2020 compared to fiscal 2019 was due primarily to a gain of \$21.1 million in fiscal 2019 related to the settlement agreement with the lead contractor for the version of the CRM system with respect to which we recorded a \$55.8 million impairment charge in fiscal 2017.
 Also contributing to the increase was a gain of \$3.0 million from the settlement of environmental litigation in fiscal 2019 and higher indirect tax costs in fiscal 2020.
 The items driving the increase in fiscal 2020 were partially offset by lower healthcare claim, travel-related, incentive and other compensation-related costs.